sscovil/csv-to-sorttable/readme.txt

 Tags: data, table, csv, import, sort, sortable, sorttable Requires at least: 3.2.1
 Tested up to: 3.5.1
-Stable tag: 4.1.1
+Stable tag: 4.1.2

 Import data from a spreadsheet (.csv file format) and display it in a sortable HTML table.

 == Description ==

 CSV to SortTable is great for anyone who keeps track of important information using a spreadsheet.
-It could be used for product catalogs, inventory lists, or even leaderboards in a competition.
+It could be used for product catalogs, inventory lists, leaderboards in a competition, or any other application requiring a data table.

 = How To Use =